YvonneChen22/final_project/regression-analysis.md

 | perception_of_corruption     | 0.9189270 | 0.4647615 |  1.9772014 | 0.0498518 |
 | generosity                   | 0.1594941 | 0.3621060 |  0.4404626 | 0.6602362 |

+In 2016, the variable “freedom to make life choices” exhibited the largest coefficient (1.5139349) with a significant p-value(0.0001435), while the variable “health life expectancy” and “social support” exhibited the second and the third large coefficient and more significant p-values(\<0.0001) in comparison to variable “freedom to make life choices”.
+This indicated that they all exhibited a very outstanding impact on happiness score in 2016.
+Following them, “perception of corruption” and “gdp per capita” also appeared to have relatively high estimates with p-values smaller than 0.05, indicating that there were sufficient evidences to show their effects on happiness score.
+However, variable “generosity” appeared to have p-values 0.6602362, which is larger than 0.05, indicating that it didn’t exhibit significant impact to 2016’s happiness score.

 \#Multiple linear Regression for Happiness Score Prediction in 2017

 ``` r